Itay-Manevych/Pandoras-Box/README.md

 This application does not cause actual harm, but it mimics basic malware behavior for learning and demonstration purposes.

-🚫 Do not run this on a system without permission
+🚫 Only run this program on computers where you have explicit authorization and legal permission
-🚫 Do not distribute or use this project for malicious purposes 🛑 I take no responsibility for misuse
+🚫 Do not distribute or use this project for malicious purposes
+🛑 I take no responsibility for misuse